 2.8.
 "Braking test" means a series of a specified number of ABS-braking test runs of the same tyre repeated within a short time frame;

 2.9.
-“Brand name/trademark means the identification of the brand or trademark as defined by the tyre manufacturer and marked on the sidewall(s) of the tyre.
+“Brand name/trademark: means the identification of the brand or trademark as defined by the tyre manufacturer and marked on the sidewall(s) of the tyre.
 The brand name/trademark may be the same as that of the manufacturer."

 2.10.
 "Candidate tyre(s)" means a tyre or a tyre set that is tested for the purpose of calculating its wet or snow grip index;